hillerlab/TOGA/README.md

 conda install -c bioconda nextflow
 ```

-If you've donwnloaded nextflow using curl, move the nextflow executable to a
+If you've downloaded nextflow using curl, move the nextflow executable to a
 directory accessible by your $PATH variable.

 To get TOGA do the following: